notaryproject/specifications/specs/trust-store-trust-policy.md

   An *object* that specifies a predefined verification level, with an option to override the Notary Project trust policy defined verification level if user wants to specify a [custom verification level](#custom-verification-level).
     - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict`, `permissive`, `audit` and `skip`.
 Detailed explanation of each level is present [here](#signatureverification-details).
     - **`override`**(*map of string-string*): This OPTIONAL map is used to specify a [custom verification level](#custom-verification-level).
-  - **`timestampVerification`**(*object*): This OPTIONAL property dictates how timestamp countersignature verification is performed.
-If present, it is used solely under the [`notary.x509`](./signing-scheme.md/#notaryx509) signing scheme.
-If not present, default timestamp countersignature verification will be performed.
-Current supported fields are:
-    - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict` and `skip`. `strict` is the default value meaning timestamp countersignature verification is performed. `skip` means no timestamp countersignature verification is performed.
+    - **`timestampingDisabled`**(*boolean*): An OPTIONAL property that specifies whether or not to perform the timestamp countersignature verification.
+When set to `true`, no timestamp countersignature verification is performed.
+When not set or set to `false`, timestamp countersignature verification is performed.
-    - **`expiryRelaxed`**(*boolean*): OPTIONAL.
-When set to `true`, validate the timestamp certificate chain expiration against the time point been stamped.
-When not set or set to `false`, validate the timestamp certificate chain expiration against the time at verification.
   - **`trustStores`**(*map of trust-store-type -> array-of-named-stores*): REQUIRED map with `trust-store-type` as keys and corresponding `array of named trust stores` as values.
 Each named trust store contains the trusted root certificates against which signatures are verified.
 Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
 For example, when TSAs are specified, the format is `"tsa":[acme-tsa, wabbit-tsa]`.
   - **`trustedIdentities`**(*map of trust-store-type -> array-of-trusted-identities*): REQUIRED map with `trust-store-type` as keys and corresponding `array of trusted identities` as values.
 Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
 For example, when a CA trusted identity is specified, the format is `"ca": ["x509.subject: C=US, ST=WA, L=Seattle, O=acme-rockets.io, OU=Finance, CN=SecureBuilder"]`.
 A value `*` is supported if user trusts any identity under a certain `trust-store-type`.
 For example, `"tsa": ["*"]`.
 A missing `trust-store-type` or empty array in the map means NO identity is trusted under the particular trust store type.